jos568/belatrix/README.md

-# belatrix
+# Belatrix Technichal Test
-Belatrix technichal test
+Add repository for the changes doed on the technical code for refactoring.